 Light and darkness

 We sleep best in complete darkness.
 This is because our brain monitors the amount of light present and regulates the secretion of sleep-state or wake-state hormones, such as melatonin and serotonin, accordingly.
 If you like reading before you go to sleep, use a gentle, low light source such as a 25 watts bulb in your bedside lamp.
-During the night, automatic night lights with motion sensors may be helpful to find your way around, should you need to get up.
+For the same reason, it is advisable to avoid monitors and mobile devices 1 to 1.5 hours before bed-time.

 We sleep best with an empty stomach.
 Plan to eat at least 3 hours before bed time and avoid after-dinner snacks for a better night’s sleep.
 When your body is busy digesting, it is not busy recovering from the day.

 Mattress & pillow

 A great mattress and pillow can make a big difference to your sleep and therefore your health.
 This is especially so if you are already experiencing health issues such as back pain, neck pain and/or headaches.
 I have partnered with Therapeutic Pillow International, a Melbourne-based company specialising in the manufacture of therapeutic pillows.
 These pillows can have a dramatic effect on quality of sleep and are fully adjustable to fit all shapes and sizes.
 Most people find the Complete Sleeprrr Original suitable.
 The pillows are made from heat sensitive memory foam which molds to the contour of your neck and head and are registered with the TGA.
 Contact me to discuss which pillow could help you sleep better.